-We strive to prevent domestic abuse and domestic homicide and work closely with criminal justice partners, Community Safety Partnerships and social care system professionals to help achieve this aim.
+We strive to prevent domestic abuse, domestic homicide and fatal domestic abuse and work closely with criminal justice partners, Community Safety Partnerships and social care system professionals to help achieve this aim.
 This work includes:

 - Education - we help raise awareness of domestic abuse and the affect it has on the victims.
 We also help agencies understand the risk factors and how they can intervene early before deaths occur.

 - Training - we offer training to statutory and voluntary professionals so that they can improve their services to prevent domestic abuse.
 This training also helps them to interact more effectively with families who have been bereaved through domestic abuse.
 And, crucially, we help them to conduct effective domestic homicide reviews.

 - Consultancy - we provide expert guidance and advice and support to professionals involved in DHRs and other inquiries.

 If you are part of a professional agency involved in cases of fatal domestic abuse, we can offer you a range of support

 AAFDA offers training for statutory and voluntary professionals on:

 - Reviewing Suicides and Unexplained deaths after domestic abuse

 We offer CPD Accredited training on conducting and chairing Domestic Homicide Reviews.

 AAFDA's CEO is a Home Office appointed reader of Domestic Homicide Reviews and a Home Office accredited Chair.